 The Company initiated an automatic share repurchase plan under a normal course issuer bid ("NCIB") in September 2012 with an effective period of one year.
-The plan was subsequently renewed twice in September 2013 and October 2014, respectively.
-In October 2015, the NCIB was further renewed, for the repurchase and cancellation of up to 350,000 of the Company's outstanding common shares from November 4, 2015 to November 3, 2016 with a daily limit of 1,000 common shares other than under a block purchase or otherwise in a permitted transaction exempted under TSX policies.
+The plan was subsequently renewed in September 2013, in October 2014 and again in October 2015.
+As most recently renewed, the NCIB allows the repurchase and cancellation of up to 350,000 of the Company's outstanding common shares during the period from November 4, 2015 to November 3, 2016, with a daily repurchase limit of 1,000 common shares other than under a block purchase or otherwise in a permitted transaction exempted under TSX policies.